of Week Home

 What is your diagnosis?

 The biopsy shows a poorly differentiated carcinoma with neuroendocrine histology, including a vague ribbon pattern and salt and pepper chromatin.
+There is hyperchromasia and nuclear molding, as well as conspicuous apoptosis and mitotes.
 Immunohistochemistry also confirmed the tumor's neuroendocrine features:

-An additional biopsy was obtained, showing similar histology but also >10 mitotic figures per 10 HPF.
 Additional immunostain results were focal p63 staining, and negative staining for HMB45, LCA / CD45, CK20, NSE, polyclonal CEA, vimentin and p53.
-The morphologic features and positive (albeit not strong) neuroendocrine immunostains are most consistent with a poorly differentiated neuroendocrine carcinoma of endocervical origin.
+The morphologic features and positive (albeit not strong) neuroendocrine immunostains are most consistent with a poorly differentiated malignancy, namely small cell neuroendocrine carcinoma.
+The clinical presentation and the overexpression of p16 (acting as surrogate of HPV infection) are most in keeping with a primary cervical origin.

 Cervical neuroendocrine carcinomas, whether small cell or large cell type, are aggressive tumors with rapid metastases.
 They are frequently treated with a combination of chemotherapy and radiation, so the initial biopsy may be the only time to get diagnostic tissue.